 Early Life

-Sergei Galitsky was born Sergey Nikolayevich Arutyunyan on August 14, 1967, in Lazarevskoye, a suburb of Sochi, Russia.
-His mother was Russian and his father was Russian-Armenian.
+Sergey Nikolayevich Arutyunyan (later Galitsky) was born on August 14, 1967, in Lazarevskoye, a suburb of Sochi, Russia.
+His mother was Russian, and his father was Russian-Armenian.
 He served in the Soviet army from 1985 to 1987.
-Galitsky adopted his wife's surname later in life.
+Galitsky graduated from the Economics faculty of Kuban State University in 1993.

 Rise to Success

-Galitsky's career began in 1989 when he started working in a commercial bank in Krasnodar.
-He graduated from the Economics faculty of Kuban State University in 1993.
-His entrepreneurial journey took off in 1994 with the founding of Transasia, a wholesale trading company.
-In 1995, he established Tander, which would become the foundation for Magnit.
-In 1998, Galitsky opened the first grocery store under the name Magnit in Krasnodar.
-He switched to retail, creating the largest network by the number of stores in Russia.
-In 2006, the company conducted its IPO, and the company was valued at $1.9 billion.
-Galitsky sold a 29.1% stake in Magnit to Russian bank VTB for 138 billion rubles in 2018.
-Galitsky entered the wine business in 2019.
+Galitsky began his career in 1989 working in a commercial bank in Krasnodar.
+In 1994, he founded Transasia, a company that traded wholesale cosmetics and perfumery.
+The following year, he established Tander, which would become the foundation of his retail empire.
+In 1998, Galitsky built the first distribution center and opened the first grocery store under the name Magnit in Krasnodar.
+Magnit rapidly expanded, becoming Russia's largest retailer by the number of outlets.
+In 2006, the company conducted its IPO, valuing it at $1.9 billion.
+In 2018, Galitsky sold a 29.1% stake in Magnit to VTB Bank.

 Key Business Strategies